gyng/betabot-yshiannounce-plugin/README.md

 |filename|pong.rb|
 |classname|Pong|

-You will also have to fill out the keys in `manifest.json`. `manifest.json` will be passed down to `rake install_plugin`.
+You will also have to fill out the keys in `manifest.json`.

 ## Install